ViniOkamoto/challenges-react-ts/coffe-delivery/readme.md

 A ecommerce app based on a coffee delivery service.
 Buy your own coffee from anywhere.
 You can add coffees at the cart and purchase chosing your way to do the payment.

+ # 🧩 Features
+ - List of products (coffee) available for purchase
+- Add specific amount of items to cart
+- Increase or remove the quantity of items in the cart
+- Address form for user fill with your address
+- Display total items in cart in Header
+- Display the total value of the sum of items in the cart multiplied by the value

  # 🧪 Technologies

 This project was developed using the following technologies: